 It’s time to bring in someone who can handle the admin side so you can get back to what you love — or just take the day off guilt-free.

-Let me back up.
-When I started Lux & Vita, I was designing websites for non-profits and accountants.
-Eventually, I started to work as a virtual assistant for those same clients.
+When I first launched Lux & Vita, I was designing websites for non-profits and accountants.
+Eventually, I began supporting those same clients as a virtual assistant.

-Here’s what I noticed: when I asked clients about their inquiry processes or how they managed projects, the answer was usually shrug or “Oh, we just handle it manually.”
-(Cue me mentally screaming, noooooooo a la Michael Scott).
+When I asked about inquiry processes or project management, the answer was usually a shrug.
+Or “Oh, we just handle it manually.”
+(Cue the internal Michael Scott “nooooo.”)

-So, I set up systems for them.
-Automated their workflows.
-Made their tools actually useful.
-Before I knew it, I had 20+ clients (some with multiple businesses) and was doing way more than VA work — I was running the back end of their businesses.
+Before long, I was supporting 20+ clients (some with multiple businesses) and doing far more than traditional VA work — I was running the backend of their businesses.

 That’s when it clicked.

-I pivoted my business into what it is now — strategic studio management for creatives who want a simple, organized business that actually works for them.
+I shifted Lux & Vita into what it is now: strategic studio management for creatives who want a simple, organized business that actually works for them.

-Because yes, you can have an efficient, streamlined business — even if you’re a squiggly creative or claiming you're not a “tech person.”
-And no, you don’t have to burn everything down and start over.
+Because you can run an efficient, streamlined business — even if you’re a squiggly creative or claim you’re “not a tech person.”
+And you don’t have to burn everything down to get there.
 Small, smart changes make all the difference.